Doishy/Doomsday-Codex/articles/Check_the_Statisteks.md

 ![PTT Graph]()

-Game 1 only twenty percent of play lines are pass-the-turn.
+Game 1 only 20% of play lines are pass-the-turn.
 Games 2 and 3 this increases to 30% which is interesting.
 This could be an increase of usage of Shelldock Isle or of Jamming T1 Dark Ritual into a T2 Laboratory Maniac kill.
 It could also represent the need to go off the the face of more constrained resources preventing a same-turn win.